Exact many-body wavefunction of the Kondo model with time-dependent interaction strength: Introduction

 Explicit time dependence in genuinely many-body Hamiltonians presents significant challenges: while exact solutions abound for stationary integrable models, continuous driving typically destroys known integrable structures.
 The emerging field of \textsl{time-dependent integrability}~\cite{PatraYuzbashyan2015,sinitsyn_integrable_2018,Yuzbashyan2018,Zabalo2022,SuzukiMallaSinitsyn2025arxiv} seeks to bridge this gap by identifying nonautonomous Hamiltonians whose dynamics remain exactly solvable.
 Thus far, however, the solvable landscape is rather narrow, consisting primarily of various models that reduce to commuting Gaudin magnets~\cite{GaudinBook,Sklyanin1989,Ortiz2005,Skrypnyk2007b,Skrypnyk2007,FiorettoCauxGritsev2014,Barik2025RG} (central-spin Hamiltonians) and their linear combinations, such as the Bardeen--Cooper--Schrieffer (BCS) model~\cite{sinitsyn_integrable_2018,Yuzbashyan2018,Zabalo2022,LiChernyakSinitsyn2018} and generalized bosonic~\cite{SuzukiMallaSinitsyn2025arxiv,Malla2022} and fermionic~\cite{sinitsyn_integrable_2018,Yuzbashyan2018,Sun2019,SinitsynLi2016,SunSinitsyn2016} Tavis--Cummings (inhomogeneous Dicke) models with time-dependent parameters.
 These relatively simple constructions descend from the \textsl{classical} Yang--Baxter equation~\cite{Torrielli2016,Loebbert2016,Retore2022} (the semiclassical limit of the \textsl{quantum} Yang--Baxter equation) and remain close, in spirit, to the classical or mean-field limits.

-Here we extend time-dependent integrability to a broader and more complex class of quantum integrable models derived from the full quantum Yang--Baxter equation~\cite{McGuire1964,Yang1967,Zamolodchikov1979,Baxter1982,Jimbo1989}.
+Here we extend time-dependent integrability to a broader and more complex class of quantum integrable models derived from the full quantum Yang--Baxter equation~\cite{McGuire1964,Yang1967,Zamolodchikov1979,Baxter1982,Jimbo1989}, continuing the program started by one of the authors in Ref.~\cite{Parmesh1}.
 As a concrete example, we obtain the exact solution of the nonstationary Schr\"odinger equation for the Kondo Hamiltonian with a time-dependent spin--exchange coupling \(J(t)\).
 The model exemplifies a genuinely quantum many-body impurity system, distinct from noninteracting, mean-field, or classical limits.
-This work builds in part on Ref.~\cite{Parmesh1}, which identified constraints on integrable \(J(t)\); here we resolve these constraints and construct the many-body wavefunction.
-More generally, our method applies to any integrable one-dimensional model with linear dispersion, enabling exact analyses of a range of driven quantum many-body systems.
+We resolve here the constraints on integrable \(J(t)\) identified in Ref.~\cite{Parmesh1} and construct the many-body wavefunction.
+Our method applies more generally to any integrable one-dimensional model with linear dispersion, enabling exact analysis of a range of driven quantum many-body systems and establishing a systematic framework for treating exact real-time dynamics in such models.
+To our knowledge, this is the first explicit many-body solution of a genuinely quantum impurity model with a nontrivial time-dependent interaction.
+Our solution opens the way to controlled evaluations of experimentally relevant quantities—including impurity polarization, Knight-shift correlations, entanglement entropy, and momentum distributions.

 The Kondo model describes a magnetic impurity with spin-$\frac{1}{2}$ interacting with conduction electrons through a spin-exchange coupling $J$.
 In thermal equilibrium, it exhibits the Kondo effect: the resistivity increases as the temperature is lowered and saturates at a finite value as $T \to 0$~\cite{Anderson,Wilson,Nozier}.
 The Hamiltonian reads \beg H[J] = -i\! \int\limits_{-L/2}^{L/2} \! {\hat \psi}^{\dagger}_{s}(x) \, \partial_x {\hat \psi}_{s}(x)\, dx + J\, {\hat \psi}^{\dagger}_{s}(0) \, \vec{\sigma}_{ss'} \, {\hat \psi}_{s'}(0) \cdot \vec{S}, \en where ${\hat \psi}_{s}(x)$ is the electron field operator with spin index $s = \uparrow, \downarrow$, $\vec{S}$ is the spin operator of the impurity located at $x = 0$, $\vec{\sigma}$ is the vector of Pauli matrices, and $L$ is the system size.
 Throughout, we set the Fermi velocity $v_F = 1$ and assume summation over repeated spin indices.